BahruzHuseynov/Gaze2D-Arkanoid/README.md

 ## Project Structure

-├── MobileNet/
-│   └── fine_tuned_model.ipynb
-├── MediaPipe/
-│   └── eye_detection.py
-├── Main/
-│   ├── main.py
-│   ├── Calibration/
-│   │   └── calibration_script.py
-│   ├── Game/
-│       └── game_script.py

 1. MobileNet Folder
-Contains a Jupyter Notebook that has been fine-tuned on a public dataset.
+- Contains a Jupyter Notebook that has been fine-tuned on a public dataset.
-Combines MediaPipe outputs with the MobileNetV3 architecture.
+- Combines MediaPipe outputs with the MobileNetV3 architecture.
    Key functionality:
-Uses MediaPipe to obtain two eye boundary boxes.
+- Uses MediaPipe to obtain two eye boundary boxes.
-Passes these boundary boxes into the MobileNetV3 model to predict the pupil centers for both eyes.
+- Passes these boundary boxes into the MobileNetV3 model to predict the pupil centers for both eyes.

 2. MediaPipe Folder
 Contains one script used to:
 Detect eye boundary boxes.